Data available from the Federal Reserve Bank of Chicago. This page contains access to data series in html and xls

 The IBEX Consumer Sentiment (IBEX-CS) provides a monthly and quarterly index of consumer sentiment for 46 groups and the overall urban population.

-This chart shows the average annual change in farmland values for the Seventh District.
+This chart shows the average year-over-year change in farmland values for the Seventh District.
 Farmland values account for a significant part of farm sector asset values and equity.
 As such, the movement in farmland values is an important indicator of agriculture's economic health.

 Source: Federal Reserve Bank of Chicago, Land Values and Credit Conditions Survey.

 The Michigan Retail Index is a monthly broad-based gauge of key retail activity in Michigan.
 A new index is released by the Michigan Retailers Association (MRA) on the fourth Wednesday of each month.
 The index is based on a monthly survey of MRA members.
 The Federal Reserve Bank of Chicago assists in collecting, compiling and interpreting the survey data.